Violence Prevention

 Complete Violence Prevention Clinic Inspection

-The Violence Prevention Clinic Inspection checklist can assist the clinic in conducting a Violence Risk Assessment by identifying existing controls and areas for improvement.
+Physician employers must conduct regular inspections to prevent unsafe working conditions.
+This checklist can support this process by identifying existing controls and areas where additional measures may be needed to prevent workplace violence.
 While some items are not marked mandatory, they represent best practices for violence prevention in the clinic.

 -